datumbox/VernamVeil/README.md

 - **Symmetric Encryption:** The same secrets are used for both encryption and decryption, ensuring the process is fully reversible with identical parameters for both operations.
 - **One-Time Pad Inspired**: The keystream is derived in a manner loosely reminiscent of OTPs, with potential for non-repeating, functionally generated keys.
 Initial seeds are intended for single use.
 - **Modular Keystream Design**: The `fx` function can be swapped to explore different styles of pseudorandom generation, including custom PRNGs or cryptographic hashes.
-- **Obfuscation Techniques**:
-  - Injects decoy chunks into ciphertext
-  - Pads real chunks with dummy bytes
-  - Shuffles output to obscure chunk boundaries
-  - Chunk delimiters are randomly generated, encrypted and not exposed
+- **Obfuscation Techniques**: The cypher injects decoy chunks into ciphertext, pads real chunks with dummy bytes, and shuffles output to obscure chunk boundaries.
+Note that chunk delimiters are randomly generated, encrypted and not exposed.
 - **Avalanche Effect**: Through hash-based seed refreshing, small changes in input result in large changes in output, enhancing unpredictability.
-- **Authenticated Encryption**: Supports message authentication using MAC-before-decryption to detect tampering.
+- **Authenticated Encryption**: Supports message authentication using MAC-before-decryption to detect tampering and prevent padding oracle-style issues.
-- **Highly Configurable**: The implementation allows the user to adjust key parameters such as `chunk_size`, `delimiter_size`, `padding_range`, `decoy_ratio`, and `auth_encrypt`, offering flexibility to tailor the encryption to specific needs or security requirements.
+- **Highly Configurable**: The implementation allows the user to adjust key parameters such as `chunk_size`, `delimiter_size`, `padding_range`, `decoy_ratio`, and `auth_encrypt`, offering flexibility to tailor the encryption to specific needs.
 These parameters must be aligned between encoding and decoding, otherwise the MAC check will fail.
-- **Vectorisation**: Some operations are vectorised using `numpy` if `vectorise=True`.
+- **Vectorisation**: All operations are vectorised using `numpy` if `vectorise=True`.
 Pure Python mode can be used as a fallback when `numpy` is unavailable by setting `vectorise=False`, but it is slower.
 - **Optional C-backed Fast Hashing**: For even faster vectorised `fx` functions, an optional C module (`nphash`) is provided.
 When installed (with `cffi` and system dependencies), it enables high-performance BLAKE2b and SHA-256 hashing for NumPy-based key stream generation.
 This can be used directly in user-defined `fx` methods or is automatically leveraged by helpers like `generate_default_fx`.
 See [`nphash/README.md`](nphash/README.md) for build and usage details.
 ---

 ## ⚠️ Caveats & Best Practices

 - **Not Secure for Real Use**: This is an educational tool and experimental toy, not production-ready cryptography.
 - **Use Strong `fx` Functions**: The entire system's unpredictability hinges on the entropy and behavior of your `fx`.
-Avoid anything guessable or biased.
+Avoid anything guessable or biased and the use of periodic mathematical functions which can lead to predictable or repeating outputs.
 - **Block Delimiters Leak**: When encrypting multiple messages to the same file, plaintext delimiters remain visible.
 Encrypt the entire blob if full confidentiality is needed.
 - **Use Secure Randomness**: For generating initial seeds favour `VernamVeil.get_initial_seed()` over `random.randbytes()`.
 - **Do not reuse seeds**: Treat each `initial_seed` as a one-time-use context.
 It's recommended to use a fresh initial seed for every encode/decode session.
 During the same session, the API returns the next seed you should use for the following call.
 - **The seed replaces the need for IVs/nonces**: While this implementation doesn’t use a nonce or IV in the traditional cryptographic sense, the seed serves a similar role by maintaining state between operations.
 Each new seed evolves from the previous one, ensuring unique keystreams and preventing key stream reuse.
-- **MAC Limitations**: Tampering is detected before decryption using a message authentication code (MAC) derived from the initial seed.
-While this improves safety by preventing padding oracle-style issues, its overall cryptographic design remains experimental.
 - **Message Ordering & Replay**: If transmitting encrypted chunks over time, ensure that any external metadata (e.g., message order, timestamps) is securely handled.
 While the evolving seed prevents keystream reuse, maintaining proper ordering and anti-replay mechanisms might still be necessary in some cases.

 ---